 The next stage will be an interview, either in person or online.

 Once you have secured a job, remember to enquire about key details such as what will be included within your employment.
 Many Chalet Host jobs will include flights, accommodation, food, ski pass and a monthly salary as well as tips.
 This might be something you want to consider before applying for a job or to ask about during the interview process.

 If your job doesn’t include accommodation, research where to live during your season.
 The best thing to do is to ask your future employee for their recommendation, speak to people who have previously lived here, ask on social media groups/ online for recommendations.

 9. Time to book travel

-Book flight and transfer to resort.
-Ski pass can be organised when you get there!
+Book a flight and transfer to the resort.
+A ski pass can be organised when you get there!

 Remember you can buy things when you are there either in shops or online so if you forget anything it really doesn’t matter.

 Things to consider when applying for a ski season:

 Look on Trustpilot/Glassdoor for reviews of ex-employees to get a real sense

 2. Consider how many employees will be in the resort with you